xwmx/nb/README.md

-Plugins have full access to all internal functions and variables, which are identified by leading underscores. `nb` subcommands, which represent `nb`'s stable public API, should be called using their internal function names.
+Plugins have full access to all internal functions and variables, which are identified by leading underscores. `nb` subcommands, which represent `nb`'s public API, should be called using their internal function names.
 Options can be used to output information in formats suitable for parsing and processing: